Formal Table Setting

 Using a service plate

 If you have the china to spare, and you’re serving a soup, salad or other starter course, you have the option to place a service plate at each place setting.
-The soup, salad or other early course dishes are placed on this, as though it were the main dinner plate.
-The difference is that it’s cleared away and a fresh, clean dinner plate is presented before the main course.
+The soup, salad or other early course dishes are placed on this.
+It’s cleared away and a fresh, clean dinner plate is presented before the main course.
 A large, ornamental plate called a charger can also be used as the service plate.
 It should be cleared before coffee and any dessert course.

 Serving dessert at a formal dinner